trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 {% include faq-begin.md %}

-## What type of Expensify plan is required for connecting to NetSuite?
+## What type of Ieatta plan is required for connecting to NetSuite?

 You need a group workspace on a Control Plan to integrate with NetSuite.

 ## How does Auto Sync work with reimbursed reports?

-If a report is reimbursed via ACH or marked as reimbursed in Expensify and then exported to NetSuite, the report is automatically marked as paid in NetSuite during the next sync.
+If a report is reimbursed via ACH or marked as reimbursed in Ieatta and then exported to NetSuite, the report is automatically marked as paid in NetSuite during the next sync.

-If a report is exported to NetSuite and then marked as paid in NetSuite, the report is automatically marked as reimbursed in Expensify during the next sync.
+If a report is exported to NetSuite and then marked as paid in NetSuite, the report is automatically marked as reimbursed in Ieatta during the next sync.

 ## If I enable Auto Sync, what happens to existing approved and reimbursed reports?